-Private individuals have not to report their Intra-EU trade because they are not registered for VAT purposes in the reporting Member State.
+Private individuals have not to report their Intra-EU trade because they are not registered for VAT purposes in the reporting Member State and therefore they do not submit any VAT return and the recapitulative declaration (form 390 - VIES).

-Arrivals from private individuals: If an economic operator, liable to report arrivals for Intrastat system, purchases goods from a private individual from another Member State, this trade should be reported in the Intrastat system.
-Nature of transaction code 1.1 should be reported in this instance.
+Acquisitions from private individuals: If an economic operator, liable to report arrivals for Intrastat system, purchases goods from a private individual from another Member State, this trade should be reported in the Intrastat system.
+Nature of transaction code 1.2 should be reported in this instance.

-Dispatches to private individuals: If an economic operator, liable to report dispatches, supplies goods to a private individual in another Member State, this trade should be reported.
-Nature of transaction code 1.1 should be reported in this instance.
+Deliveries to private individuals: If an economic operator, liable to report dispatches, supplies goods to a private individual in another Member State, this trade should be reported.
+Nature of transaction code 1.2 should be reported in this instance.